-Notes: Sustainable eating begins with the production of food and ends with the recycling of food scraps.
-In between lies your shopping behavior, how and what you cook and especially how much food you throw away.
-So that you can consider as many aspects as possible to make your diet sustainable, I explain how you can easily bring sustainability into your kitchen step by step.
+Notes: Sustainable nutrition starts with the production of food and ends with the recycling of leftovers.
+In between lies your shopping behavior, how and what you cook and, above all, how much food you throw away.
+So that you can consider as many aspects as possible to make your diet sustainable, I will explain how you can easily bring sustainability into your kitchen step by step.
 At the end of the article you will find the chapters Sustainable nutrition tips and tricks and the chapter on corresponding Buch recommendations.

 Regional and seasonal food for a sustainable diet

-The use of regional and seasonal foods is a particularly strong factor in making your diet sustainable.
-Growing locally and seasonally emits far fewer pollutants because you don't need greenhouses, irradiation, or long transportation routes to produce the food.
+The use of regional and seasonal food is a particularly strong factor in making your diet sustainable.
+Regional and seasonal cultivation means that far fewer pollutants are emitted because no greenhouses, irradiation or long transportation routes are required to produce the food.

-In addition, the Fruit and vegetables ripen better, as they do not have to be harvested pre-ripened and then transported for a long time.
-Ripe fruits and vegetables therefore tend to contain more nutrients and naturally also have a better taste.
+In addition, the Fruit and vegetables ripen better, as they do not have to be harvested before they are ripe and then transported for a long time.
+Ripe fruit and vegetables therefore tend to contain more nutrients and naturally also have a better taste.

 Anticipation is the greatest joy

-From a psychological point of view, eating regional and seasonal foods also has an advantage: if you have gone without a food for a longer period of time, you appreciate the food much more again when it is in season.
-And the anticipation of your favorite vegetable is also greater than when it is available all year round.
-And if you don't want to go without your favorite vegetable or fruit for that long, you can always try to buy lots of other foods seasonally.
-Or you can make your favorite fruit last longer, you can for example Dry strawberries.
+From a psychological point of view, eating regional and seasonal foods also has an advantage: if you have gone without a food for a long time, you appreciate it much more when it is in season.
+And the anticipation of your favorite vegetables is also greater than when they are available all year round.
+And if you don't want to go without your favorite vegetables or fruit for so long, you can always try to buy lots of other foods seasonally.
+Or you can make your favorite fruit last longer, for example by Dry strawberries.

 Tools for a seasonal diet

-The absolute basic tool for seasonal shopping and cooking is a Seasonal calendar for fruits and vegetables.
-This shows you which fruits and vegetables are ripe at the moment.
-In the article seasonal shopping you can learn even more about it!
-With these tools you can easily bring sustainability into your kitchen and nutrition.
+The absolute basic tool for seasonal shopping and cooking is a Seasonal calendar for fruit and vegetables.
+This shows you which fruit and vegetables are currently ripe.
+In the article seasonal shopping to find out more!
+With these tools, you can easily bring sustainability into your kitchen and diet.

 Self-sufficiency for sustainable nutrition

-Ideal conditions for the most self-sufficient diet possible offers its own garden.
-Tomatoes, beans, or lettuce - everything can be planted yourself.
-But even if you don't have a garden, you can switch to self-sufficiency for a large part of your diet in the kitchen.
+Your own garden offers the ideal conditions for a self-sufficient diet.
+Tomatoes, beans or lettuce - you can grow everything yourself.
+But even if you don't have a garden, you can convert a large part of your diet to self-sufficiency in the kitchen.

 Self-sufficiency in the garden for a sustainable diet

 Having your own garden not only offers the opportunity to grow food, but is also a great hobby for many people.
-Your own vegetable patch is a great way to make your diet sustainable, regional and seasonal.
-Here you do not only do without unnecessary transport routes from the producer to the food market and pollutants, you even save money and the way from home to the supermarket.
-It doesn't get any more regional than this :-).
+Having your own vegetable patch is a great way to make your own diet sustainable, regional and seasonal.
+Not only do you avoid unnecessary transportation from the grower to the food market and pollutants, you also save money and the trip from home to the supermarket.
+It couldn't be more regional :-).

-Because you usually don't have a huge heated greenhouse, you automatically produce greenhouse, you automatically produce food seasonally.
-Consequently you save on electricity costs and emit fewer pollutants than in commercial commercial food production.
-Your own garden is the epitome of seasonal seasonal nutrition and a great way to make your diet sustainable. your diet.
+Because you don't normally have a huge, heated greenhouse greenhouse, you automatically produce food seasonally.
+Consequently you save on electricity costs and emit fewer pollutants than in commercial food commercial food production.
+Your own garden is therefore the epitome of seasonal nutrition and a great way to make your own diet sustainable. to shape your own diet.

-In the book "It can also be simple!: Gardening for self-supporters with little time and space". you'll find lots of tips on how to get a lot out of a little space.
+In the book "It can also be easy: gardening for self-sufficient people with little time and space" you'll find lots of tips on how to get a lot out of a little space.

 If you don't have your own garden, you can still grow your own herbs in the kitchen or a few tomatoes on the balcony.
-Your options are consequently a bit more limited than with your own garden.
+Your options are therefore somewhat more limited than with your own garden.
 But with a little creativity and a nice, bright location for your vegetable pots, you can also grow food in your kitchen.
-Tomatoes, radishes and, of course, kitchen herbs such as rosemary or basil are particularly well suited for this.
-In the article about 10 healthy plants to grow yourself Christoph shows you which plants are particularly healthy for you and at the same time easy to grow in your own kitchen.
+Tomatoes, radishes and, of course, culinary herbs such as rosemary or basil are particularly suitable for this.
+In the article about 10 healthy plants to grow yourself Christoph shows you which plants are particularly healthy and easy to grow in your own kitchen.

 Organic and Demeter products promote more sustainable food production

-Again and again one also hears that organic or Demeter food is more ecological than conventionally produced food. food.
+We also hear time and again that organic or Demeter food is more ecological than conventionally produced food. food.
 But what exactly is behind this?
 Is organic really more sustainable?
 And what is the difference between organic and Demeter food?

-Stricter guidelines apply in the production of organic food than in conventional food production.
-For example, attention is paid to lower soil pollution, a renunciation of genetic engineering and the preservation of soil fertility.
-In addition, pollutant emissions are lower than for conventional food.
-In addition to these ecological advantages, organic production also offers better livelihood security for producers.
-From a health point of view, the biggest advantage of organic products, in my opinion, is the reduction of harmful substances used.
-In fact, in organic production, only about 10 % of the additives used in conventional production may be used.
+Stricter guidelines apply to the production of organic food than to conventional food production.
+For example, care is taken to reduce soil pollution, avoid genetic engineering and preserve soil fertility.
+In addition, the emission of pollutants is lower than for conventional food.
+In addition to these ecological advantages, organic production also offers producers a better livelihood.
+In my opinion, the greatest health advantage of organic products is the reduction of harmful substances used.
+In organic production, only around 10 % of the additives used in conventional production may be used.

 Make your diet sustainable with Demeter products

-The Demeter seal is a special organic seal that has even stricter guidelines than the usual organic seal.
-The most important plus points for the Demeter seal compared to the EU organic seal are
+The Demeter seal is a special organic seal that has even stricter stricter guidelines than the standard organic label.
+The most important advantages of the Demeter label over the EU organic label are

-- Total farm conversion, i.e. the entire farm becomes a demeter farm.
-With organic farms, a portion may still produce conventional produce food
+- Total farm conversion, i.e. the entire farm becomes a becomes a Demeter farm.
+Some organic farms can still produce conventional food. produce conventional food

-- 100 % of the feed for the animals must be organic feed be; 66,66 % even Demeter fodder
+- 100 % of the feed for the animals must be organic feed 66.66 % even Demeter feed

 - 50 % of the feed must come from the own farm

-- Abandonment of the painful dehorning of cows
+- Dispensing with the painful dehorning of cows

 - Only a few and absolutely necessary additives

-So organic and Demeter labels are great ways to bring more sustainability into your diet, as more attention is paid to ecological aspects in production.
+Organic and Demeter labels are therefore great ways to bring more sustainability into your diet, as more attention is paid to ecological aspects in production.

 Making nutrition sustainable with Fairtrade products

-Fair Trade products, like organic or Demeter products, offer more sustainable structures for producers and developing countries.
+Similar to organic or Demeter products, fair trade products offer more sustainable structures for producers and developing countries.
 However, it should be noted that not all fair trade products are necessarily organic products, even though this is often the case.
-Many fair trade products offer the combination of organic products and fair prices for producers, which I personally find super.
+Many fair trade products offer a combination of organic products and fair prices for producers, which I personally think is great.

-Of course, I do not buy everything Fair Trade (is currently not even possible), but I think that you should buy at least part of your food Fair Trade.
-Especially with food, where bad production conditions prevail, one should attach importance to the purchase of fair trade products.
-Some examples would be bananas, coffee or coffee beans, chocolate or cocoa or cane sugar.
+Of course, I don't buy everything fair trade either (it's not even possible at the moment), but I think that you should buy at least some of your food fair trade.
+Especially when it comes to foodstuffs where poor production conditions prevail, it is important to buy fair trade products.
+Some examples of this would be bananas, coffee or coffee beans, chocolate or cocoa or cane sugar.

 Most of you will be familiar with the Fairtrade seal from TransFair, but there are several other seals such as El Puente, fair+ from Gepa or the Rainforest Alliance seal.
-When you discover these seals on products, you support the producers and you can make your shopping behavior and your nutrition more sustainable.
+If you spot these seals on products, you are supporting the producers and can make your shopping behavior and diet more sustainable.

-This point is particularly close to my heart because vegan diet not only has an impact on the environment, but also on your health your health and of course the living conditions of many animals.
-In this article I would like to focus on the environment and sustainability. focus.
-Is vegan nutrition healthy and sustainable?
+This point is particularly important to me personally because vegan diet not only has an impact on the environment, but also on your health your health and, of course, the living conditions of many animals.
+In this article, I would like to focus on the environment and sustainability. .
+Is a vegan diet healthy and sustainable?

-On the subject Nutrition and climate I have written you a whole, detailed article.
-However, I would like to briefly summarize the most important factors on the topic here:
+On the subject Nutrition and climate I have written a whole, detailed article for you.
+However, I would like to briefly summarize the most important factors here: